top of page

 SERIES

-During those moments of Covid where restrictions were lifted I visited Nova Scotia for the first time (huge bucket list item) and also spent time on Vancouver Island (near Comox).
+I visited Nova Scotia for the first time (huge bucket list item) a year ago and also spent time on Vancouver Island (near Comox).
 These paintings were the result of those incredible Canadian spaces.
 For a land-locked Alberta girl it's so wonderful to visit our coasts and rehydrate.
-I took literally hundreds of photos, so there will be more paintings to come.
+I took literally hundreds of photos, so there will be more paintings to come in this COASTAL SERIES.

 bottom of page